skiselev/minimax8085/README.md

 As described above, the MiniMax8085 SBC uses a GAL16V8 simple programmable logic device (SPLD) to implement all the necessary glue logic.
 The SLPD sources and images (fuse maps are available [SPLD] folder of this GitHub repository:
 * [Mini8085-3.072MHz.pld](SPLD/Mini8085-3.072MHz.pld) - SPLD source code for a system with CPU running on 3.072 MHz or 6.144 MHz clock frequency.
   * [Mini8085-3.072MHz.jed](SPLD/Mini8085-3.072MHz.jed) - SPLD fuse map for a system with CPU running on 3.072 MHz or 6.144 MHz clock frequency
-  * When used with 6.144 MHz or 8 MHz CPU clock frequency, the USART clock will be doubled.
-So that it will work on 19200 bps instead of 9600 bps, or 38400 bps instead of 19200 bps.
+  * When used with 6.144 MHz CPU clock frequency, the USART clock will be doubled.
+So that it will work on 19200 bps instead of 9600 bps, or 38400 bps instead of 19200 bps, depending on [JP3 setting](#jumper-jp3---usart-clock-frequency)
 * [Mini8085-3.9936MHz.pld](SPLD/Mini8085-3.9936MHz.pld) - SPLD source code for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
   * [Mini8085-3.9936MHz.jed](SPLD/Mini8085-3.9936MHz.jed) - SPLD fuse map for a system with CPU running on 3.9936 MHz (4 MHz) or 8 MHz clock frequency
+  * When used with 8 MHz CPU clock frequency, the USART clock will be doubled.
+So that it will work on 19200 bps instead of 9600 bps, or 38400 bps instead of 19200 bps, depending on [JP3 setting](#jumper-jp3---usart-clock-frequency)
 * [Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld) - SPLD source code for a system with CPU running on 4.9152 MHz clock frequency
   * [Mini8085-4.9152MHz.jed](SPLD/Mini8085-4.9152MHz.jed) - SPLD fuse map for a system with CPU running on 3.072 MHz clock frequency